bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 0: 00:22:41

 Right.
-They

-Speaker 1: 00:22:42
+Speaker 1: 00:22:41

-didn't actually put that number in there, they were probably just writing their name, and the name, if you map it into how a computer reads it, might have looked like a big number.
+They didn't actually put that number in there, they were probably just writing their name, and the name, if you map it into how a computer reads it, might have looked like a big number.

 Speaker 0: 00:22:50